saferpay/sndbx/texts/marketplace.md

   }
 }
 ```
-This request will refund 9 CHF (Please keep track of this!) to ther merchant account 17312345, including the 1 CHF fee from before!
+This request will refund 10 CHF (Please keep track of this!) from the merchant account 17312345, to the card holder!
+The fee then will be taken from the marketplace and transfered to the submerchant.
+So the full amount will be refunded first from the submerchant-account and then they will recieve the fee back from the marketplace!